 How Veterinarians Diagnose Arthritis in Pets

-Our animal doctor will give your pet a thorough physical exam, examining the affected area.
-Our vet will also ask you various questions about your dog’s behavior, reluctance to exercise, ability to go up stairs, and others situations that reveal limitations in mobility.
+Our veterinarians will give your pet a thorough physical exam.
+Our doctors will also ask you various questions about your pet's behavior, reluctance to exercise, ability to go up stairs, and other situations that reveal limitations in mobility.
 Blood tests may be ordered to eliminate other health problems that could be affecting your pet.
 An x-ray or ultrasound can indicate damage to bones and soft tissue in the joints.
-Based on these findings, our vet will determine the right course of treatment to help your pet enjoy greater comfort and a more active life.
+Based on these findings, our vets will determine the right course of treatment to help your pet enjoy greater comfort and a more active life.

 Veterinary Treatment of Arthritis

-Our veterinarian generally recommends non-steroidal, anti-inflammatory medications to reduce pain and inflammation in affected joints.
+Our veterinarians generally recommend non-steroidal, anti-inflammatory medications to reduce pain and inflammation in affected joints.
 In some cases, prescription medications formulated for the animal can help to relieve symptoms.
 Acupuncture can relieve pain effectively.
 Laser therapy can also help relieve pain and inflammation.
 Surgery may be necessary for severe cases of arthritis.

-Dr. Richter and our staff at Compassion Veterinary Hospital work hard to ensure good health and longevity for our patients in Bradford and surrounding areas.
+Dr. Richter and Dr. Mills and their staff at Compassion Veterinary Hospital work hard to ensure good health and longevity for our patients in Bradford and surrounding areas.
 We offer a broad range of services with a holistic approach for pets, including wellness exams, vaccinations, parasite prevention, surgery, microchipping, pharmacy services, and more.
-Contact Compassion Veterinary Hospital today at 603-938-5500 for an appointment to learn about our treatments for arthritis in pets.
+Contact Compassion Veterinary Hospital today at (603) 938-5500 for an appointment to learn about our treatments for arthritis in pets.